A document provided by a lender indicating how much they will consider a mortgage application for based on your monthly income and outgoings.

 The highest price which a buyer, ready, willing and able but not compelled to buy, would pay, and the lowest price a seller, ready, willing and able but, not compelled to sell, would accept.

 A loan which is secured against your property.
+Our mortgage specialists are on hand with advice on the best product for your needs.

 A legal document that formally secures the mortgage loan against your property.